StarRocks/starrocks/docs/loading/Load_to_Primary_Key_tables.md

 > **NOTICE**
 >
-> When you perform a partial update, if the row to be updated does not exist, StarRocks inserts a new row, and fills default values in the other fields that are empty because no data updates are inserted into them.
+> When you perform a partial update, if the row to be updated does not exist, StarRocks inserts a new row, and fills default values in fields that are empty because no data updates are inserted into them.

 ### Data examples